Riverview Health Centre is committed to keeping you safe

 Falls Management and Prevention Program At Riverview Health Centre

 Falls occur among people of all ages, but most frequently affect older persons.
 Falls and related injuries result in profound human suffering and enormous health care costs.

 One way to reduce the occurrence of falls is through the development of a fall prevention program.
 If we can predict who is at highest risk for falling, we can then take steps to prevent falls or the injuries caused by them.

-While Riverview Health Centre (in conjunction with the Nursing Quality Improvement Committee and the Clinical Nurse Specialist), has made fall prevention and management one of its major focuses since the 1990's, in 2002 the program was revised to promote a systematic, formalized, interdisciplinary patient-centered approach that focuses on risk assessment, use of environmental cues (falls decal), preventive interventions, staff and patient/resident/family education (including a brochure), clinical protocols and care plans, as well as quality monitoring.
-The goals of the program are to reduce the number of falls and their severity while acknowledging that as patients/residents strive to maintain their autonomy and independence in a least restraint environment, the occurrence of falls cannot be completely eradicated.
+Riverview Health Centre (in conjunction with the Nursing Quality Improvement Committee and the Clinical Nurse Specialist), has made fall prevention and management one of its major focuses since the 1990’s.
+Our Fall Prevention Management Program has been revised and updated several times over the years to promote a systematic, formalized, interdisciplinary person-centered approach that focuses on risk assessment, use of environmental cues (falls decal), preventive interventions, staff and patient/resident/family education, clinical protocols and care plans, as well as quality monitoring.
+The goals of the program are to reduce the number of falls and their severity while acknowledging that as patients/residents strive to maintain their autonomy and independence in a least restraint environment.
+The occurrence of falls cannot be completely eradicated.

-The Fall Prevention and Management program is introduced to staff at orientation, and the Intranet contains updated information on the program and its components so that staff have access to timely information.
-The program is continually evaluated to determine its effectiveness and its appropriateness for particular sets of patients/residents at Riverview Health Centre.
-Appropriate changes to the program are made in response to changing patient/resident situations, including most recently the introduction of various bed exit alarm systems, the use of low to floor beds, and various new best practice initiatives, e.g., frequent rounding.
+The Fall Prevention and Management program is introduced to staff at orientation, and all changes and updates are shared with staff in a timely way.
+The program is continually evaluated to determine its effectiveness and its appropriateness for the various patients/residents at Riverview Health Centre.
+Appropriate changes to the program are made in response to changing patient/resident situations, including various bed and chair exit alarm systems, the use of low to floor beds, and various new best practice initiatives, e.g., frequent rounding.